 A primary selection is how large to make the cylinder.
 Larger cylinders—greater diameter, piston stroke, or both—make more power, but when all the physics are considered, one huge cylinder doesn’t cut it.
 Scaling up an .049 Cox Thimble Drone to lift an RV-10 would lead to teeth-buzzing balance issues, horrible friction, tremendous fuel waste, and be rather difficult to prop start.

 Furthermore, because general aviation engines have little need to turn high rpm as we’ll see, it’s less expensive and less weight to use fewer, larger cylinders than in a car.
-Lycoming’s ubiquitous O-360/540/720 cylinder (the O-360 uses four, the O-540 six and the O-720 eight, of the same cylinder) displaces a voluminous 90 cubic inches.
+Lycoming’s ubiquitous O-360/540 cylinder (the O-360 uses four and the O-540 six of the same cylinder) displaces a voluminous 90 cubic inches.
 That’s 1474 cubic centimeters (1.5 liters) or roughly the displacement of an entire air-cooled VW engine per cylinder!
 A comparable 360-cubic-inch automotive engine would turn higher rpm and use eight cylinders.

 One upper limit on cylinder diameter is the time necessary for the combustion flame front to travel across the bore.
 In practice 6 inches is the limit at any conventional engine rpm and piston stroke, and this is with two spark plugs mounted across from each other.
 Single-plug combustion chambers must be smaller, one reason auto-engine cylinders rarely exceed 4.5 inches.
 Still, large-bore cylinders have strong advantages, mainly in allowing larger valves and letting those valves breath better because they aren’t shrouded by narrow cylinder walls.